GeZhouyang/GeZhouyang.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome"
-excerpt: "Researcher in fluid mechanics"
+excerpt: "Asst Prof in fluid mechanics"
 author_profile: true
 redirect_from:
   - /about/